How Metal Tone Rings Can Choke Tone

 A good friend of mine and fellow banjo builder cut a block rim to fit a flathead tone ring.
 He fitted it so it was a slip fit.
 He then took this rim to his basement, which is a moist environment.
 He came back the next day, and the wood had swollen to the point that he couldn't get the tone ring back off the rim.
 So he then took it outside and allowed the sun to hit on it for a while, and after the heat had a chance to draw out the extra moisture, the tone ring came right off, just as loose as it was in the beginning.

-These things in mind, have you ever played your banjo outside on a foggy night?
+This in mind, have you ever played your banjo outside on a foggy night?
 Did it sound sort of choked?
 Like it was missing something?
 I have, and so have many of the musicians I know.
 It's no fun when you know your banjo sounds great, but then when the moisture levels in the air are really high, that banjo just doesn't put out like it should.

 Now take a woodie or brass hoop banjo: in my experience, these banjos do not come and go with moisture and temperature like skirted tone ring banjos do.
 Obviously, they do change slightly, as it's natural for wood to do so.
 However, I have played woodies and brass hoop banjos in moist conditions, and they loose no tone.
 In fact, they sound basically the same each time they come out of the case.